February 1922

 Price (2012), pgs 198-199

-Rioting in Belfast (sparked off by deaths in Clones – see February 11th) in which 27 people (Phoenix says 31) were killed between 12th and 15th February.
-Macardle says 12 deaths by violence in Belfast.
+These riots are sparked off by deaths of the USC men in Clones – see Feb-11-22/1.
+In these riots, up to 39 people were killed.
 The most notorious incident was the Weaver St bombing in which six people were killed including four children.

 McDermott names 32 people killed on 13th, 14th and 15th – 18 Catholics and 14 Protestants.
 Parkinson names 37 people who died in Belfast between the 12th and 15th – it would seem 23 Catholics and 14 Protestants.
 (However, two of the people on McDermott’s list are not on Parkinson’s so the death toll could have been as high as 39.)

 Led by Commandant Sean Broderick, the IRA take over Renmore Barracks in Galway from the departing British Army.
-(They had taken over Lenaboy Castle from the departing Auxiliaries on the 15th January.)
+(They had taken over Lenaboy Castle from the departing Auxiliaries on January 15th.)

 Henry (2012), pg 239